 In absentia registration.
 A candidate for a degree who has completed all the courses and other requirements for graduation and who must register in the university for the purpose of having a degree conferred, must register in absentia.
 This is the only purpose for which a student may register in absentia.
-See "Registration" for additional information concerning in absentia registration.
+After registration for credit during a semester or summer session, a student wishing to change to in absentia status must have the request approved by the student's Division Director and processed through the add/drop procedure.
+All fees, less the in absentia fee will be refunded if the change is made during the first 12 class days.
+After the 12th class day, no refunds will be made and no additional charge will be assessed for the in absentia fee.
+The university ID card and original paid fee receipt must be returned before a refund can be issued.